Ajarmar/universal-pokemon-randomizer-zx/README.md

 The fork has since then become a bit more ambitious, adding new features and support for new games.
 Additions/updates will still be done at my discretion, so don't contact me to tell me to add things to the randomizer.
 However, if you find something that seems to be a bug, feel free to submit an issue.
 Thanks!

 Have a look at the [release page](https://github.com/Ajarmar/universal-pokemon-randomizer-zx/releases) for changelogs.

+---

+Note when compiling:

+Please be sure when editing the UI, the ["Generate GUI into" setting is "Java Source Files"](https://www.jetbrains.com/help/idea/gui-designer.html).
+This allows individuals to compile binaries without intellij installed.